 I found these owl canisters at a local kitchen store and have yet to fill them with anything.
 They work great as stands for my owls though!
 Don’t be scared to think outside the box.

 Plants are another great way to add some spring to your home.
 I don’t have the greenest of thumbs which is why I tend to lean more towards succulents and cacti.
 You can neglect them and they don’t go all mad on you.
 They thrive off of being ignored!
 I honestly thought I killed this poor baby jade off when I left it outside to freeze in the fall.
 But lo & behold, when I went to toss it I saw the tiniest of sprouts coming up from the root.
 I transplanted it to this minty green pot and nurtured the crap out of it throughout the winter.
 I’m predicting that once summer hits us, it will end up looking better than it ever did.
 And yes, I realise it’s not an Herb, I just loved the pot color so much!
+If you struggle to keep plants alive, maybe you live somewhere with not enough natural light, it may be worth having a look at the best low light houseplants.
+I’m sure we can all agree that dead plants is not a good look.
 One of the other items you’ll find scattered through our home are sheds.
 Not the ones you store items in, the ones from deer, moose, elk, etc. Once I realised I couldn’t get away from them I figured I might as well embrace them!

 Decorate with what you love and what leaves you feeling happy.
 Don’t be afraid to switch things up and try new things.
 It’s easy to get caught up in trends.
 They can be costly because they are ever changing, find the style that fits you and then you will be able to add trendy pieces here and there without breaking the bank and having to give your a decor a complete overhaul every year.
 Remember that at the end of the day you have to live in your home, so make it one you love!